Danial-Ahari/CD-Read-and-Error-Correction/README.md

 collect2: error: ld returned 1 exit status```

 This is a known isssue that I am now working on.
 It's very possible that uses a different library or a self-built one will solve all these issues.
 In fact, since we're dealing with shorts/words, and the closest thing that libfec will take is an int, it would actually be nice to find a more appropriate library or use it as direction to build my own.

+### June 8th 17:00

+Something I thought about after pushing today that could save me time in the future: A Makefile.
+This push is identical to the last, except the directory structure has been changed, and a Makefile has been implemented with `make readcd` and `make clean` so that compiling, updating (even when not every file has been changed), and cleaning can be done way easier.
+I don't know why I didn't do this sooner.